 “Music is a universal language that embodies one of the highest forms of creativity.
 A high-quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement” (DFE, Music programmes of study, Key Stages 1 and 2, 2014).

-Pippins School continues to be part of the Wider opportunities scheme, allowing all pupils in Year 5 to have whole class recorder lessons through Slough Music Service.
+Pippins School continues to be part of the Wider Opportunities Scheme, allowing all pupils in Year 5 to have whole class peripatetic lessons, learning to play the Glockenspiel, through Slough Music Service.